Saex, Small Viking Knife

 - Hammered Iron blade.

-Measurements: Saex (Small) blade length measures 3 inches and total length measures 7 inches, the width of the blade near pommel is 3/4 inches.
+Measurements: The Saex, Small Viking Knife blade length measures 3 inches and total length measures 7 inches, the width of the blade near pommel is 3/4 inches.